 Florida has many different kinds of reptiles, including at least 44 species of snakes.
 However, the green snakes of Florida are one of the few snake species that really stand out due to their vivid coloration and other distinctive features.
 These colorful reptiles can be found all over the state, from the forests to the wetlands.
 In this article, we’ll learn more about the green snakes of Florida.

-This list looks at six different species of green-colored snakes found in Florida.
-They are the rough green snake, eastern garter snake, Mississippi green water snake, Southern ribbon snake, plain-bellied water snake and the Florida green water snake.
+This list looks at nine different species of green-colored snakes found in Florida.
+They are the rough green snake, eastern garter snake, Mississippi green water snake, Southern ribbon snake, plain-bellied water snake, Florida green water snake, eastern hognose snake, queen snake and the eastern ribbon snake.

 1. Rough green snake